INFURA/go-ipfs-datadog-plugin/README.md

 Datadog tracing plugin for go-ipfs.

+## Caveats

-**NOTE:** This plugin doesn't implement any tracing on it's own, it simply configure the Datadog tracer to collect the traces and relay them to the agent. `go-ipfs` tracing instrumentation is partial at the moment but should improve over time.
+- This plugin doesn't implement any tracing, it simply configures the Datadog tracer to collect the traces and relay them to the agent. `go-ipfs` tracing instrumentation is partial at the moment but should improve over time.

-**NOTE:** Plugins only work on Linux and MacOS at the moment.
+- Plugins only work on Linux and MacOS at the moment.
 You can track the progress of this issue here: https://github.com/golang/go/issues/19282

+- If you are using go-ipfs 0.4.22 or older, some traces will be lost.
+See: https://github.com/ipfs/go-ipfs/pull/6672

 ## Building and Installing